Prior to your Arrival

 Water.
 Activities at Red Horse Mountain Ranch are an exciting and fun way to spend a vacation.
 It’s important to stay well hydrated.
 We’ll take care of the little buckaroos while on a trail, but adults should come prepared with a water bottle or a hydration pack.
 Complimentary bottles will also be available.

-Sunglasses and a Cowboy Hat: To shade and protect your eyes as well as protect you from any branches that might be on the trail while horseback riding.
+Sunglasses and a Cowboy Hat.
+To shade and protect your eyes as well as protect you from any branches that might be on the trail while horseback riding.
 Hats are required to ride, at the very least a baseball cap is needed.
 Sunglasses are also great for the shooting activities.
-Kids 12 and younger will be wearing riding helmets that are provided for their safety.
+Kids 12 and younger will be wearing riding helmets that are provided.

-Sunscreen, a bathing suit, and a good book ,Layers and/or a Jacket: The nights can be cool, but that will not stop us from providing you with our evening entertainment.
+Sunscreen, a bathing suit, and a good book ,Layers and/or a Jacket.
+The nights can be cool, but that will not stop us from providing you with our evening entertainment.
 A good fleece jacket is perfect most of the time.
+There is a pool and plenty of hot tubs.
+We’re at 2250′ so the sun doesn’t immediately get hot but we’re typically very sunny from July through August.

-Slick Soled Boots: Not too many items are mandatory but good riding boots are.
+Slick Soled Boots.
+Not too many items are mandatory but slick soled riding boots are.
 We do provide a selection of good used boots at the Tack Barn if you prefer to use ours.
 We suggest that when you arrive on Sunday, to head down to the tack barn and get yourself a pair of boots.
+The slick soles and slip off styles are for your protection.

-Water Shoes: There are so many water based activities at Red Horse Mountain Ranch, we’re throwing this one up on the gear list.
+Water Shoes.
+There are so many water based activities at Red Horse Mountain Ranch, we’re throwing this one up on the gear list.
 Water shoes that have a snug fit are the best, something that you can also use for small hikes.
-You’ll need the water shoes for the MEGA Zipline.
-Our previous guests wanted to make sure we tell you flip flops don’t work.
+You’ll need the water shoes for the MEGA Zipline, kayaking, fishing trips, playing around the pond or creek, and just having fun while not on a horse.
+Our previous guests wanted to make sure we tell you flip flops don’t work at all.
+Great for kicking around the lodge.
+Not so great for the activities.

-Helmets: We highly recommend you wear protective gear while participating in the Mountain biking, Bike Tours, and the Challenge course; in these activities it is mandatory.
+Helmets.
+We highly recommend you wear protective gear while participating in the Mountain biking, Bike Tours, and the Challenge course; in these activities it is mandatory.
 Helmets are actually very hip with the kids.
 We will provide helmets to anyone.
 We also have horseback riding helmets, which are required for the kids age 3 through 12.
 For those whom are older, you can opt to not wear a helmet during the horseback riding.
+More and more adults are wearing the helmets every year, especially on the advanced horseback riding and we love it!

 We have no dress code, we want everyone to be comfortable during their stay here at the Ranch.
 We see everything from shorts and jeans to dress pants and cocktail dresses at dinner.
 The night of the 5 course wine dinner is usually more formal, but it is totally your choice to dress comfortably.
 At this meal we see many pairs of nice jeans matched with a favorite shirt and this might be the one evening that women of the group choose to bring out a dress.
 The children are well taken care of this evening and are encouraged to dress casual and bring a sweatshirt for when the sun dips behind the mountains as they are enjoying their own meal around the campfire.

 Each day between 5 & 6 pm, a cocktail hour is scheduled which includes a selection of house wines, beer on tap, and a selection of hard liquor.
-The cocktail hour is complimentary.
-After the cocktail hour, there is a charge for any alcohol beverages.
+The cocktail hour is included in your rate if you’re over the age of 21.
+After the cocktail hour, only premium wines have a charge.
 A selection will also be made available during each evening at the evening entertainment programs, and any purchases will simply be added to your bill.
 If you would like to bring alcohol beverages, you may do so.
 A $1 cork fee is charged if you bring wine to dinner.
 State laws do not allow personal beverages to be brought to evening activities.
-The main lodge bar will be available at lunch, but if you will be taking advantage of any afternoon guided adventures, we ask that you keep it to 1 beverage during lunch.
+The main lodge bar will be available at lunch, but if you will be taking advantage of any afternoon guided adventures, we ask that you keep it to 1 beverage.

 Do we need to reserve fly fishing trips ahead of time, or can we just sign up when we get there?